-Figure 26: Hong Kong Institute of Vocational Education (Tsing Yi) Tsuen Wan Town Hall, Kwai Tsing Theatre and 13 community halls have been built for the provision of cultural and social activities in the New Town (Figures 27 and 28).
+Figure 26: Hong Kong Institute of Vocational Education (Tsing Yi) Tsuen Wan Town Hall (Figure 27), Kwai Tsing Theatre (Figure 28) and 13 community halls have been built for the provision of cultural and social activities in the New Town.

-Figure 28: Kwai Tsing Theatre There are public and private hospitals together with general clinics/health centres providing medical services to the general public (Figure 29).
+Figure 28: Kwai Tsing Theatre There are public (Figure 29) and private hospitals together with general clinics/health centres providing medical services for the general public.